metis

 # Mode-specific extras

-rule_name: str | None # for RULE
+rule_name: str | None # for the rule slot

-confidence: float | None # for PATTERN
+confidence: float | None # for the pattern slot

-pattern_alternatives: list[ModelOption] | None # for PATTERN
+pattern_alternatives: list[PatternAlternative] | None # for the pattern slot

 # Validation outcome (if candidate_model was set)